kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.onError(callback)`

-Defines callback function that is to be called in case jatos.js produces an error.
+Defines a callback function that is to be called in case jatos.js produces an error.

 ### `jatos.log(logMsg)`